Haozhe-Li/SIIP-HCD-classifier/docs/DESIGN.md

 **Preprocessing**:

 This stage will first receive a student's progress report in multiple formats, like PDF or DOCX.
 It will then parse the report into Markdown text.
-To stay within the context limit, the system will split this text into smaller chunks using a hybrid chunking method.

 **Inference**:

-The chunked text will be fed to two separate LLMs simultaneously:
+The text will be fed to two separate LLMs simultaneously:

 1. The HCD LLM will provide a result that includes reasoning and references based on the student's description.